Understand Smart Home Skills for Cooking Appliances

-Alexa.Cooking interfaces, the voice interaction model is already built for you.
+Alexa.Cooking interfaces to build skills for smart home cooking appliances use the pre-built voice interaction model.
 The following examples show some user utterances.

 Alexa, cook a frozen pizza in the microwave.

 Alexa, restart the microwave.

 Alexa, cook a two-and-a-half pound copper river salmon fillet in the microwave.

 In the developer console, when you create a skill for cooking appliances, select v3 (preferred) and English (US) as the target version and language for the skill.
 This setting ensures your skill receives messages for requests related to cooking appliances.

 Alexa.Cooking interfaces, the FoodItem property defines the food name and the food quantity.

 A FoodQuantity defines the amount of food as a quantity type and value.
 The type can be a count, a volume, or a weight.
 Alexa uses a small set of units to describe the count, weight or volume of a food, but you can choose from a larger list in your messages to Alexa.
 For details about the supported values, see the Volume.Unit and Weight.Unit enumerations.

 When a user asks Alexa to defrost or bake an item, Alexa identifies this as the cooking mode for the food.
 A cooking mode can be a predetermined cooking mode, such as DEFROST, a custom mode, or a preset mode.
 You specify all the cooking modes that your appliance supports in your discovery response.
 For details, see CookingMode.

 You can enable announcements to inform the user when your appliance or the food cooking in your appliance requires attention.
 For example, Alexa can notify the user when the oven preheats to the requested temperature or when the food in the oven is ready.
 Before Alexa begins to send notifications to the user, the customer must opt-in to announcement notifications from your appliance in the Alexa app.
 To enable announcements, you specify the cooking statuses that your appliance supports in the